Call us: 651-291-7263

 Do I need to hire a car accident lawyer?

 You’ll need legal representation if you suffered an injury.
-An experienced attorney will know how to collect critical evidence and negotiate with insurers.
+An experienced attorney will know how to collect critical evidence and negotiate with insurers to build a personal injury case.
 If you don’t hire a lawyer, you’ll have no chance of obtaining the compensation you deserve.
 Accident victims who represent themselves often have to pay out of pocket for their accident-related expenses.

 How much compensation can I recover for my damages?

-You could obtain a substantial amount of money.
+You could obtain a substantial amount of money to offset your car accident damages.
 However, that amount will depend on several factors.
 These include the severity of your injury, your lost wages, property damage, etc. A skilled lawyer will work to ensure you obtain maximum compensation for your suffering by holding accountable those responsible for the accident.